ad-research-29/top-comments/README.md

 # top-comments
-It consists the Python script of the proposed approach to monitoring consumer responses to a social issue campaign over time
+It consists the Python script of the proposed approach to monitoring consumer responses to a social issue campaign over time.